Transfer fees have been rising at a rapid rate, and some of the prices quoted for players have reached astronomical levels.

 Winning four Champions Leagues, whilst scoring in two finals, Bale has notched up over 100 goals and 60 assists in his nine years at the club.

-However, injury problems, battles with the Spanish media and poor form meant that Bale endures a rocky relationship with the Real Madrid fans, and his commitment to the club has been called into question.
+However, injury problems, battles with the Spanish media and poor form meant that Bale endured a rocky relationship with the Real Madrid fans towards the end of his time at the club.

 Ronaldo broke the world record fee when he moved from Manchester United to Real Madrid in 2009 and, after nine incredibly successful years at the Bernabeu, it was time for a new adventure.